 Support for business to employ apprentices

-On 12 November 2020, the Government updated its apprenticeship guidance for employers interested in taking on an apprentice in response to the impact of coronavirus.
+The Government has updated its apprenticeship guidance for employers interested in taking on an apprentice in response to the impact of coronavirus.

 The new Greater Cambridge Apprenticeship Service (GCAPPS) supports companies who are looking to employ apprentices.
 The service will support any type of apprenticeship but especially in the much sought after STEM subjects – science, technology, engineering and maths.

 If you are interested in taking on an apprentice, Cambridge Regional College will support you by helping you to establish how your skills gaps could be filled with apprentices, to find the right training provider, and to understand charges, grants and other considerations.

 Employers and employees facing the prospect of redundancies can access training, retraining and careers guidance through the Skills Support for Redundancy programme.